 - Signature of supervisor or HR personnel, if your supervisor is not available

 One of the core requirements for Alabama CPAs is residency.
-The State Board requires that you have residency in the state, hold a valid social security number, and be over the age of 19.
-If you move to Alabama, you will need to prove that you are a legal resident of the United States.
+The State Accounting Board requires that you have residency in the state, hold a valid social security number, and be over the age of 19.
+If you move to Alabama, you will need to prove that you are a legal American resident.
 Incoming CPAs also need to provide transcripts, test scores, and pay all applicable licensing fees to the Board.

-In order to attain full licensure in Alabama, you will need to satisfy certain requirements.
+In order to attain full CPA licensure in Alabama, you will need to satisfy certain requirements.

 Whether you are applying with an undergraduate or graduate degree, your college or university must be fully accredited.
 Your undergrad degree should carry an accreditation from a regional accreditation board and your graduate program should meet the standards for either business or accounting from the AACSB or its equivalent, as deemed by Alabama's board of accountancy.

-Your practical experience should be accounted for in a letter to the Executive Director of Alabama's accountancy board.
+Your practical accounting experience should be accounted for in a letter to the Executive Director of Alabama's accountancy board.
 Remember that for a public accountancy, you will need one full year of experience at a minimum of 30 hours per week.
 If you wish to practice in industry, government, or the academic environment, you will need to complete two full years, at a 30hrs/week minimum.
 All experience must be under the supervision of a CPA licensed by a state board, not necessarily Alabama's.
+You could perhaps find an alumni of the University of Alabama in neighboring Georgia who is interested in nurturing your development.

-The uniform CPA Examination is the ultimate test of your knowledge and accounting abilities.
-The test is provided by the Association of International Certified Professional Accountants (AICPA.)
-It is comprised of four sections, each of which are alotted four hours:
+The uniform CPA exam is the ultimate test of your knowledge and accounting abilities.
+The test is provided by the Association of International Certified Professional Accountants (AICPA), a national association.
+It is comprised of four sections, each of which are allotted four hours:

 - Auditing and Attestation